-- 1. The windows on the end of the slide out room must be closed before moving the room in either direction. - 2.
-Before extending or retracting the room, look for and remove any obstructions. - 3.
-Move the driver's chair forward before moving the slide out room in either direction. - 4.
-Disengage the lock arms by pulling down on the center of the arm using the lock arm release tool, as required. - 5.
+- 1 Verify the coach is either plugged into shore power or is under generator power. - 2.
+The windows on the end of the slide out room must be closed before moving the room in either direction. - 3.
+Before extending or retracting the room, look for and remove any obstructions. - 4.
+Move the driver's chair forward before moving the slide out room in either direction. - 5.
+Disengage the lock arms by pulling down on the center of the arm using the lock arm release tool, as required. - 6.
 Activate the slide out switch in the desired direction to either extend or retract the room.
 Please note that you must hold the slide out switch for the duration of movement of the room.
 If the switch is released during room extension or retraction, the room will stop moving.
-When the room has reached full extension or retraction, the slide out will automatically stop. - 6.
-If retracting the room, be sure to engage the lock arms for the slide out room as soon as it has fully retracted.
+When the room has reached full extension or retraction, the slide out will automatically stop. - If retracting the room, be sure to engage the lock arms for the slide out room as soon as it has fully retracted.